Østerbrogade: Notable buildings and residents

-Opposite, Svanemøllen Station is another enclave of rterraced houses built by the Workers' Co-Operative Building Society.
+Opposite Svanemøllen Station is another enclave of terraced houses built by the Workers' Co-Operative Building Society.
 The 392 townhouses were built between 1892 and 1903 to an updated design by Frederik Bøttger.
 The development is known as the Composers' Quarter due to the fact the streets are named for Nordic composers.
-It is also referred to as the Kildevæl Wuarter, Strandvej Quarter and Svanemølle Quarter.
+It is also referred to as the Kildevæl Quarter, Strandvej Quarter and Svanemølle Quarter.